Areas of impact

 Supported by the Community Engagement Advisory Committee and with input from across the institution, the CCP is led by Executive Director Bethany Costello.
-In this role, Costello develops near- and longterm strategies to increase awareness of RISD’s mission, goals and agendas, and works with internal and external stakeholders to attract new community partners and steward existing partnerships in support of RISD’s civic engagement efforts.
+In this role, Costello develops near- and longterm strategies to increase awareness of RISD’s mission, goals and agendas.
+She also works with internal and external stakeholders to steward new and existing community partnerships in support of RISD’s civic engagement efforts.

 Babette Allina, Executive Director of Government Relations

 Patricia Barbeito, Dean of Faculty